xmengkinaxis/CPP/System Design Interview Checklist.md

 Whenever you interact with a platform, think of the who, why, what, and how.
 Looking into designing the incentives for all kinds of users for them to interact with the system.

 ## 1.1 Functional Requirements (Product Features + User Requirements)
-What does the system do?
+What does the system do? <br>
-What is the goal?
+What is the goal? <br>
-What are the inputs and outputs of the system?
+What are the inputs and outputs of the system? <br>
-// What is the criticality of the system?
+// What is the criticality of the system? <br>

 Who is going to use it?
 How many kinds of users are there?
 The categories of people.
-E.g.Creator, Viewer, and Advertiser.
+E.g.Creator, Viewer, and Advertiser.  <br>
 Why?
 Their incentives to use the system.
-We develop the whats (incentives/procedures) and the whys (why someone would interact with that kind of content).
+We develop the whats (incentives/procedures) and the whys (why someone would interact with that kind of content). <br>
-How are they going to use it?
+How are they going to use it?  <br>
-What are the use cases?
+What are the use cases? <br>
-What kind of operations does the system support?
+What kind of operations does the system support? <br>

 ## 1.2 Non-Functional Requirements (Product Properties + User Expectations) (PACELC + reliable + Scalability + Extensibility)
 CAP theory.
 CP or AP?
-PACELC (When Partition, Availability or Consistency, Else Latency or Consistency); High reliable and high scalable;
+PACELC (When Partition, Availability or Consistency, Else Latency or Consistency); High reliable and high scalable;  <br>
-Reliability, Redundant, Stable, Security, Availability 100 up-time?, Simplicity vs Complexity, Maintainability, Consistency, or eventual consistency
+Reliability, Redundant, Stable, Security, Availability 100 up-time?, Simplicity vs Complexity, Maintainability, Consistency, or eventual consistency <br>

-Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; performance should always be increased with scalability.
+Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; performance should always be increased with scalability. <br>

 ### Availability:
 the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions; if a system is reliable, it is available.
 However, if it is available, it is not necessarily reliable.